wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     Then click **OK** in the message that appears to confirm.

-Once the changes are successfully pushed to the GitHub repository, the Web Editor indicates by displaying the text **In sync with Choreo upstream** for the `main.bal` file as shown below.
+Once the Web Editor has successfully pushed the changes to the GitHub repository, it indicates this by displaying the text **In sync with Choreo upstream** for the `main.bal` file as shown below.

 ![In sync](../assets/img/tutorials/scheduled-task/in-sync-with-choreo-upstream.png){.cInlineImage-full}